AlbertoSandri/Robotics-Project-1/README.md

 ## Short description of the project

-This is a project for the Robotics course held at Polimi in 2021/2022.

 Given 3 ROS bags with recorded data of an omnidirectional robot with four meccanum wheels and some geometric parameters of the robot, the goals to achieve using ROS are:
 1. Compute odometry using appropriate kinematics:
     - Compute robot linear and angular velocities v, ⍵ from wheel encoders;